sorelmitra/learn/verifit/Readme.md

 I need to set up a frame that would help me with automatic system testing of the following project types:

 1. REST API
-2. WebSockets API
+2. SOAP API
-3. Micro-services (via REST or WebSockets API)
+3. WebSockets API
+4. Micro-services (via one of the supported APIs above)
-4. Web UI
+5. Web UI
-5. Mobile UI, both iOS and Android, ideally cross-platform
+6. Mobile UI, both iOS and Android, ideally cross-platform

 ## Types of Data